lewiis252/RMF_24_News_Scraper/README.md

 # RMF_24_News_Scraper
-This app will automaticaly download and sent news from RMF24.pl.
+This app will automaticaly download and send news from RMF24.pl.
 You need python and packages from requirements.txt to run it.
 This script automatically sent files from files_to_sent folder to your kindle and move sended files to sended folder.
 **Just provide your mail, kindle's mail and password** in .env file (look below).
 Remember, you must do something like **Turn Allow less secure apps to ON in your email service** (gmail in this example)